Home Defense Ear Protection

 LOUDNESS OF A GUNSHOT

-Dr. Krammer, Ph.D., Ball State University, Muncie, Indiana has documented the following sound pressure levels.
+Dr. Krammer, Ph.D., Ball State University, Muncie, Indiana has documented the following sound pressure levels of a gunshot.

 .223, 55GR.
 Commercial load 18″ barrel, 156 dB